Pyprohly/reddit-api-doc-notes/docs/api-reference/listings.rst

 must be greater than the number of stickied posts, and the `before` value will be set to the first stickied post.

+Below is a list of SOME listing implementations.
+It is not complete because some implementations are detailed in their relevant topic.

 Implementations
 ***************